emmajanedrews/base-template/_posts/2018-01-17-how-to-stay-committed-to-your-resolutions.md

 {% include youtube.html %}

-Today I’m going to talk to you a little bit about how you can stay committed to your New Year’s resolutions and how I can help you with them.
+Today I’m going to talk to you about how I can help you stay committed to your New Year’s resolutions.

 Have you had problems achieving your goals in the past?
 Do you make resolutions every year only to forget about them come February?
 I’ve been there.

 My goal last year was to get back into shape and I’m proud to say that I’ve lost about 30 lbs since last year.
 I have a lot more energy because of it.
 How did I do it?
 I followed these four steps consistently:

-**1. Create a goal that is super important to you.**It should be something you can obsess about.
+**1. Create a goal that is super important to you.&nbsp;**It should be something you can obsess about.
 Think of it this way: This should be a goal that would make your entire year if you were to accomplish it.

-**2. Track your actions.** Create a daily log of your activities.
-For my weight loss, I started logging every workout, every meal, and every snack.
+**2.****Track your actions by creating a daily log of your activities.** For my weight loss, I started logging every workout, every meal, and every snack.
 I used MyFitnessPal to help me keep track of things.
 I can’t stress enough that tracking is something you need to do every day in order to be successful.

 {% include pullquote.html %}